 - a.
 For all prescriptions, medical devices, or medical supplies accepted for return or donation, the prescription drug outlet must ensure that the prescription, medical device, or medical supply was properly stored prior to return or donation.
-This includes storage at the facility shipment to and from the facility. - b.
-Drugs which have been dispensed to a resident of a correctional facility or licensed facility that are eligible for return or donation are as follows: - (1) Drugs which are liquid and the vial is still sealed and properly stored; - (2) Drugs that have been individually packaged and the packaging has not been damaged; and - Orugs that are in the original, unopened, sealed, and tamper-evident unit dose package, unit of issue package, or unit dose dispensing system. - c.
-Drugs which have been dispensed to a resident of a correctional facility or licensed facility that are not eligible for Return or Donation are as follows: - (1) Any drug declared to be a controlled substance under any state or federal law or rule except as provided in 3.00.82 a(2);
+This includes storage at the facility, and shipment to and from the facility. - b.
+Drugs which have been dispensed to a resident of a correctional facility, licensed facility, or any other facility that is required to be licensed pursuant to section 25-3-101, C.R.S. that are eligible for return or donation are as follows: - 1) Drugs which are liquid and the vial is still sealed and properly stored; - 2) Drugs that have been individually packaged and the packaging has not been damaged; and - 3) Drugs that are in the original, unopened, sealed, and tamper-evident unit dose package, unit of issue package, or unit dose dispensing system. - c.
+Drugs which have been dispensed to a resident of a correctional facility, licensed facility, or any other facility that is required to be licensed pursuant to section 25-3-101, C.R.S. that are not eligible for Return or Donation are as follows: - 1) Any drug declared to be a controlled substance under any state or federal law or rule except as provided in 3.00.82(a)(2); - 2) Any drug dispensed in a traditional dispensing system;

-- (2) Any drug dispensed in a traditional dispensing system; - (3) Any drugs dispensed in a customized patient medication package; - (4) Any drug packaged in a single dose package, a unit dose dispensing system, a unit dose package, or a unit of issue package that is not labeled in accordance with 3.01.20 and 3.01.21; - (5) A compounded drug; - (6) Drugs that are adulterated or misbranded as determined by the pharmacist; - (7) Drugs that require refrigeration, freezing, or special storage; - (8) Drugs that require special registration with the manufacturer; - (9) Drugs that do not bear an expiration date at least six months or more from the date of return or donation; - (10) Dispensed drugs that are received from facilities or pharmacies located outside of Colorado; and - (11) Any drug that was not dispensed pursuant to an order. - 3.00.85 Records of Receipt of Returned or Donated Prescriptions, Medical Devices, and Medical Supplies. - a.
-The prescription drug outlet shall retain records for at least two years detailing receipt of donated or returned prescriptions that contain at least the following information: - (1) Name and address of facility or donating prescription drug outlet; - (2) Name and address of originating prescription drug outlet; - (3) Prescription number assigned at originating prescription drug outlet; - (4) Name and address of each prescription drug outlet having possession of the drug, device, or supply after the originating prescription drug outlet and the dates the product was in each prescription drug outlet's possession. - (5) Date of return or donation: - (6) Name, strength, and NDC number of drug received; - (7) Name of medical device or medical supply received; if applicable; - (8) Quantity received; - (9) Date received; - (10) Drug, medical device, or medical supply expiration date; - (11) Receipt record must state, "Returned or Donated Prescription, Device, or Supply"
+- 3) Any drugs dispensed in a customized patient medication package; - 4) Any drug packaged in a single dose package, a unit dose dispensing system, a unit dose package, or a unit of issue package that is not labeled in accordance with 3.01.20 and 3.01.21; - 5) A compounded drug; - 6) Drugs that are adulterated or misbranded as determined by the pharmacist; - 7) Drugs that require refrigeration, freezing, or special storage; - 8) Drugs that require special registration with the manufacturer; - 9) Drugs that will expire prior to utilization by the consumer, based on the prescribing practitioner's directions for use; - Dispensed drugs that are received from facilities or pharmacies located outside of Colorado: and - 11) Any drug that was not dispensed pursuant to an order. - 3.00.85 Records of Receipt of Returned or Donated Prescriptions, Medical Devices, and Medical Supplies. - a.
+The prescription drug outlet shall retain records for at least two years detailing receipt of donated or returned prescriptions that contain at least the following information: - (1) Name and address of facility or donating prescription drug outlet; - (2) Name and address of originating prescription drug outlet; - (3) Prescription number or unique identifier assigned at originating prescription drug outlet: - (4) Name and address of each prescription drug outlet having possession of the drug, device, or supply after the originating prescription drug outlet and the dates the product was in each prescription drug outlet's possession. - (5) Date of return or donation; - (6) Name, strength, and NDC number of drug received; - (7) Name of medical device or medical supply received; if applicable; - (8) Quantity received; - (9) Date received; - (10) Drug, medical device, or medical supply expiration date; - (11) Receipt record must state, "Returned or Donated Prescription, Device, or Supply"